 We have come full circle: Architecture or Revolution?
-It is time to evolve the practice of architecture as learned and taught, that still believes in the power of the individual and the market-led rules of form-making.
-The Climate Emergency demands that the production of space is radically altered from colluding with the extraction economy to becoming a regenerative process.
+It is time to evolve the ideology of architecture as taught and practiced, that still believes in the power of the individual and the market-led rules of form-making.
+The Climate Emergency demands that the production of space is radically altered, to no longer collude with the extraction economy and instead becoming a regenerative process.
 When Timothy Morton describes global warming as mass extinction, he succinctly captures the horrific scale of the situation.
 He invites us to reflect that humanity has stolen from the future by plundering materials from deep within the earth and that we must learn, through nature, to live ecologically.
-This inevitably means building less, repairing and nurturing more; in truth the end of architecture as we know it.
-We live in the age of consequences and there needs to be a compelling and radically different story to tell around how we use and share natural resources.
-Critically our global capitalist economy is widely seen as the only viable model available to humanity in order to thrive.
-This is not a truth, but rather belief in a model that has proved successful to those in power.
+At the heart of this crisis is the paradox of architecture; where to build, by definition, is to extract and create emissions.
+We live in an age of consequences and there needs to be a compelling and radically different story to tell around how we use and share natural resources.
+Specifically our global transactional capitalist economy is widely seen as the only viable model available to humanity in order to thrive.
+This is not a truth, but rather the belief in a model that has proved successful to those in power.
 George Monbiot challenges the status quo of the mono-capitalist ideology, arguing that discredited narratives cannot just be discarded, they need to be replaced with a new narrative that is both political and societal.
-Yet from within the tech-turbo-charged consumerist economy it is a struggle to understand politics as a communal activity because we have been programmed to construct our identity as consumers rather than citizens.
+Yet from within the culture of tech-turbo-charged consumerism, it is a struggle to understand politics as a communal activity because we have been programmed to construct our identity as consumers rather than citizens.
 How might new stories come to be written in the age of climate emergency?
 While Corbusier’s call to arms remains potent it reflects an entirely different historical and shockingly new geological context; the Anthropocene.
-Rem Koolhass reflects that as a polemic his words have been successful, but inflicted enormous damage to the cause of architecture, in the sense that they were so outrageous that it gave an alibi for countless philistine and uncreative authors to make an idea of tabula rasa acceptable. clearanceIn these troubled times of climate and global emergencies the practice of architecture must evolve to radically transform our economy, our countryside and our cities.
+Rem Koolhass reflects that, as a polemic, Corbusier’s declarations have been successful, but inflicted enormous damage to the cause of architecture, in the sense that they were so outrageous that it gave an alibi for countless philistine and uncreative authors to make an idea of tabula rasa acceptable.
+While in the global north a similar approach was in evidence during the so-called slum clearance by the Victorians, there was a different moral agenda.
+In these troubled times of climate and global emergencies the practice of architecture must evolve to radically transform our economy, our countryside and our cities.
 Context is no longer an aesthetic issue but a societal, ecological and ethical one.
-Architects need to move on from the age of fossil fuel now; and that will require (r)evolution.
+Architects need to transition from the age of fossil fuel; and that will require (r)evolution.

 The Modernist Project